-Application of Nanotechnology in Food Science and Food MicrobiologySubmit Manuscript no this topic Topic Articles: 1
+Application of Nanotechnology in Food Science and Food MicrobiologySubmit Manuscript on this topic

 Nanotechnology is a fast-evolving discipline that already produces outstanding basic knowledge and industrial applications for the benefit of society.
 It is a new emerging and fascinating field of science, that permits advanced research in many areas.
 Whereas the first applications of nanotechnology have been developed mainly in material sciences, applications in the agriculture and food sectors are still emerging.
 Food science nanotechnology is an area of rising attention and unties new possibilities for food industry.
 Due to a rapid population growth there is a need to produce food and beverages in a more efficient, safe and sustainable way and they should be safe from the adverse effect of pathogenic microorganisms.
 The application of nanotechnology in food has also gained great importance in recent years in view of its potential application to improve production of food crops, enhance nutrition, packaging in a more scientific way, and food security against food borne microorganisms.